A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Example: quantum sensing of individual nuclear spins

 \subsection{Posterior post-processing}

-In Sec.~\ref{subsec:model_confidence_level} we have outlined the working principles of the postprocessing of the trained posterior.
+In Sec.~\ref{subsec:model_confidence_level} we have outlined the working principles of the post-processing of the trained posterior.
 This is used to prune unnecessary parameters and obtain the minimal model that explains the data.
-For the particular case of nano-NMR, a lower threshold $A_\perp^{\text{th}}$ is imposed, while there is no lower threshold on $A_z$, although we choose to process and visualize only sample within $A_z<0.5 \MHz$.
-When the estimation is carried out with an ansatz for the posterior containing more spins than there actually are in the experimental data, the spins in excess are pushed below the threshold by the maximization of the ELBO, and are finally cut by the thresholding.
-Also spins that are in the signal, but are too weak to be above threshold are cut.
-The threshold therefore represents the cut-off of a blind zone, beyond which the coupling of the spins with the NV center is too weak for the spins to be individually detected.
+For the particular case of nano-NMR, a lower threshold $A_\perp^{\text{th}}$ is imposed, while there is no lower threshold on $A_z$, although we choose to process and visualize only samples within $A_z < A_z^{\text{th}} \simeq 80 \,\kHz$.
+When the estimation is carried out with an ansatz for the posterior containing {more spins than required to accurately describe the experimental data}, the spins in excess are pushed below the threshold by the maximization of the ELBO, and are finally cut by the thresholding.
+Also spins that are in the signal, but are too weak to be above threshold, are cut.
+The threshold therefore represents the cut-off of a blind zone, beyond which the coupling of the spins with the NV center is too weak for the spins to be individually detected {from the dataset considered}.

 The thresholding is performed only on $A_\perp$ and not on $A_z$ because the orthogonal component of the hyperfine coupling is the parameter controlling the amplitude and width of the dips, i.e. the main features determining whether a dip is detectable within the noise level.